PandABlocks/PandABlocks-FPGA/docs/fields.rst

 ``int``
     Similar to ``uint``, but signed, and there is no upper limit on the value.

+``scalar`` *scale*
+    Floating point values can be read or written, and are converted from and to the underlying signed integer type by multiplication and division by the given scale factor.

 ``bit``
     A value which is 0 or 1, there are no extra attributes.